vstoykovbg/slowkdf/README.md

     d7cbfb4629b661eef421474817587be5a6c7d96599f43638d32252ec88ba657314ba2dcb9c47bd2eeb6a24c8a9620f37ce570496eb758a6ae19ac30ef988eea4  -
     valentin@computer:~$

 ⚠️ WARNING: Typically the commands are saved in a "hitory files" somewhere on the hard drive and if you type your passphrase like in the above example it may be saved.
 Gnome Terminal and Konsole are saving history (or not - if you disable this feature), also Bash typically is saving the history of the typed commands in the file `~/.bash_history`.
 If you use a Live distribution without a feature to save a session and without swap it's relatively safe to type your passphrase.
 But what you see on the monitor can be recorder with security or other cameras.
+Also the clipboard manager may keep logs on the hard drive.

 Example
 ========